Aharon Mordechai Rokeach: Biography

-Each milestone in Aharon Mordechai's life was celebrated by thousands of Belzer Hasidim.
 The occasion of his bar mitzvah on 18 October 1988 (7 Cheshvan 5749) prompted a mass gathering of Hasidim in the half-finished Belz Great Synagogue in Jerusalem, followed by a Belzer convention that filled the Jerusalem Convention Center.

 On July 7, 1992, Aharon Mordechai was engaged to Sarah Leah Lemberger, daughter of Rabbi Shimon Lemberger, Makova Rebbe in Kiryat Ata.
-They were married on August 3, 1993, in Kiryat Belz, Jerusalem, in the presence of 6,000 people.
+They were married on August 3, 1993, in Kiryat Belz, Jerusalem, in the presence of 60,000 people.
 The couple has ten sons and three daughters.